-Skin and body protection involves wearing protective clothing over all parts of the body that could potentially become contaminated with hazardous chemicals.
-Personal protective equipment (PPE) should be selected on a task basis, and checked to ensure it is in good condition prior to use (e.g. no pinholes in gloves).
+Skin and body protection involve wearing protective clothing over all parts of the body that could potentially become contaminated with hazardous chemicals.
+Personal protective equipment (PPE) should be selected on a task basis and checked to ensure it is in good condition prior to use (e.g. no pinholes in gloves).

 Where there is no immediate danger to the skin from contact with a hazardous chemical it is still prudent to select clothing to minimize exposed skin surfaces in the laboratory.
 Laboratory personnel shall not wear shorts, short skirts or sandals in a laboratory.
-A laboratory coat with cuffs at the sleeves should be worn over street clothes and be laundered regularly.
-When working with chemicals that may ignite on contact with air, RMS recommends the use of a flame-resistant lab coat.
 Closed shoes that cover the foot (front, back and top) should be worn in the laboratory at all times.
+A lab coat with cuffs at the sleeves should be worn over street clothes and be laundered regularly.
+RMS recommends the use of a flame-resistant lab coats when handling pyrophoric chemicals (may ignite on contact with air).